 The recommended cleaning method for your cassette tape player is the use of a scrubbing action, non-abrasive cleaning cassette with pads which scrub the tape head as the hubs of the cleaner cassette turn.
-The recommended cleaning cassette is available through your dealer (GM Part No. 12344789).
+The recommended cleaning cassette is available through your dealership (GM Part No. 12344789).

-When using a scrubbing action, non-abrasive cleaning cassette, it is normal for the cassette to eject because your unit is equipped with a cut tape detection feature and a cleaning cassette may appear as a broken tape.
-To prevent the cleaning cassette from being ejected, use the following steps.
+When cleaning the cassette tape player with the recommended non-abrasive cleaning cassette, it is possible that the cassette may eject, because the cut tape detection feature on your radio may recognize it as a broken tape.
+To prevent the cleaning cassette from being ejected, use the following steps: